Toha-Hossain28/Dream11/readme.md

 ### Footer

-- Design the footer section following the Figma design.
+- Design the footer section following the Figma design.✅

 ---